cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 <br>→ see "stage_columns[]"

 ### stage_properties[]
-Json Path: /pares_sets[]
+Json Path: $.parse_sets[]

 List of stage properties, for different storage comnponents.
-As long as there is only one data base system in a data warehouse platform, this will be only one entry.
+As long as there is only one database system in a data warehouse platform, this will be only one entry.
 Nevertheless, in case the data model is distributed over multiple storage components and technologies, this provides the opportunity to declare different names for every storage component.

 **stage_schema**
 <br>Name of the schema, the stage table will be placed in.